-EMERGENCY SLIDE-OUT ROOM CONTROL OVERRIDE
+EMERGENCY SLIDE-OUT ROOM CONTROL OVERRIDE:

-If the switches for the slide-out rooms become disabled in the cabin of the motorhome, use the emergency override button for all slide-outs (Figure 0-4) that is located in the front driver's side compartment with the fuses for the motorhome.
-This override switch operates all slide-outs simultaneously.
-To retract or extend the slide-outs, a round dowel or cylinder (for example: barrel of a ballpoint pen) must be inserted in the holes marked RET or EXT.
+If the slide-out room controls become disabled inside the motorhome, use the emergency override to operate the slide-out rooms.
+The emergency overide consists of set of push buttons on the M1 Ciruit Panel that is installed within the M1-Spyder Enclosure.
+This enclosure is located inside of the front driver's side exterior compartment of the motorhome as shown in Figure 10-4.
+The push buttons operate all slide-out rooms simultaneously.
+To retract or to extend the slide-out rooms, a round dowel or cylinder (for example: barrel of a ball point pen) must be inserted in the holes marked RET or EXT; see Step 5.
+To gain access to control override, see the following Steps 1 through 5: